kalessil/phpinspectionsea/docs/unused.md

 ## Child method is exactly the same

 Reports methods identical to parent's one (code duplication).
-In order to not slow dow IDE only methods with length of 20 expressions or less being analyzed.
+In order to not slow dow IDE only methods with length of 20 expressions or fewer being analyzed.

 ```php
     /* before */